 I agree with that sentiment.
 My own people may be unhappy with my views, but I believe that a lot of Pacific politicians have been giving into a system that’s feeding them but that’s not bringing our people forward.
 There’s a whole lot of rhetoric around the rising tide lifting all the boats.
 But too often the rising tide is only serving white middle-class New Zealand.

 And too often, as our people have been climbing their career ladders, they’ve forgotten about their roots.

 They lose sight of the bigger picture when they start eating the fine food and receive the fine finances that have their bank accounts looking very healthy.
 And, instead of addressing the wrongs that need righting, they help to advance an agenda that suits the interests of mainstream New Zealand.

 I’ve heard university lecturers saying, in coded ways, that Māori and Pacific people are dumb or that they don’t try hard.
 That they’ve got too many issues at home, they’re poor and they waste their money.

 But all of that deficit thinking is a result of the colonial system that continues to impose itself on Indigenous people.
 So we’re constantly in the battle to survive.
 And I don’t believe we’re here just to survive.
 We’re here to flourish.
 We’re here to blossom.

 What can we do to avoid being dominated by the mainstream agenda?

 Well, we can’t propel ourselves forward if we’re constantly succumbing to that agenda.
-We need politicians, we need educators and we need broadcasters who’re going to fight for indigenous spaces and rights.
+We need politicians, we need educators and we need broadcasters who are going to fight for Indigenous spaces and rights.